xwzappest/guide/ticktick/ticktick_web_app/what_is_mini_calendar.md

-##What is "Mini Calendar"?
+##What is “Mini Calendar”?
-"Mini Calendar", just as its name implies, is a small calendar which allows you to know at which date you have tasks quickly.
-It is a premium feature available for Pro users only,
+“Mini Calendar”, just as its name implies, is a small calendar which allows you to know at which date you have tasks quickly.
+It is a premium feature available for Pro users only.

-1.Click the avatar on top right corner to enter "Labs" to enable "Mini Calendar".
+1.Click the avatar on top right corner to enter “Labs” to enable “Mini Calendar”.

 2.Then, a small calendar will be displayed on the bottom of left panel.
 ![](../images/image027.png)